 On the other hand, the medal features on the obverse the marking of the word “Lapulapu” located above of an image of the Lapu-Lapu Shrine in Cebu and the logos of the QCP and the BSP.

-On its back or reverse, shows the marking of the “Battle of Mactan” which is a rendition of the battle dating as far back as April 27, 1521.
+Lastly, on its back or reverse, shows the marking of the “Battle of Mactan” which is a rendition of the battle dating as far back as April 27, 1521.